This plot shows vol as a function of normalized strike for the AEX (Amsterdam) index for the first

-On this day the first expiry is on the day of the Brexit vote (before the result of the vote will be known);
+As of this snapshot, the first expiry (in purple) is on the day of the Brexit vote (before the result of the vote will

 expectation of the different possible outcomes.

 This is indeed a crazy curve!
-Note however that none of these curves has butterfly arbitrage, nor does
+Note, however, that none of these curves has butterfly arbitrage, nor

-the whole surface have any calendar arb.
-The latter is illustrated in the next two plots.
+The lack of calendar arbitrage is illustrated in the next two plots.

 The plot on the left shows the

 "total variance plot" for the AEX index for the first four expiries on this day.